mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricksForRecords.md

 as a function parameter.
 Then when TypeScript infers the type of the function parameter, it will be the intersection of the types in the union.

-#### Why Function Argument Types Intersect
+#### Why Function Argument Types Intersect - Contravariance

-Function arguments are normally contravariant - an alternate function that takes a more general function argument would be a type safe replacement.
+Types in a programming language are intended to define what programmers can use (type) safely.
+What would be a type safe function to use where we expect function with a single listed type? e.g. if we expect `(a:Insect) => number`, what functions are ok to use?

+Generally it'll be safe to use a function with an argument can be a more general version of the argument.
-If we have a function that takes an insect and returns the number of legs, we could type safely substitute a function that takes any animal and returns the number of legs.
+If we have a function that takes an Insect and returns the number of legs, we could type safely substitute a function that takes an Animal and returns the number of legs.
+The more general function will count legs on insects along with all the other animals it handles.
+So it'll be OK if our listed type (Insect)
+`extends` our candidate type (Animal).

+Function arguments are little unusual in the direction of the `extends` relationship.
+Usually we'll expect that candidate types `extend` the listed type, but function arguments are different, so they're called _contra_-variant.

+How does this contravariance apply to Records?
-If we have a function that takes an argument of type: `{a:string} | {b:number}`, we could type safely use an alternate function that takes an argument of type: `{a:string, b:number}`
+If we have a function that takes an argument of type: `{a:string} | {b:number}`, we can type safely use an alternate function that takes an argument of type: `{a:string, b:number}`.

-So if we have a function that takes an argument of type `A | B | C`, we could type safely replace it with a function that takes an argument of `A & B & C`.
+If we have a function that takes an argument of type `A | B | C`, we could type safely replace it with a function that takes an argument of `A & B & C`.

+#### Intersection Uses a Contravariant Function Argument
+So that's how `Intersection` works on a provided type `U`.
+It invents a hypothetical function that uses `U` as a function argument.
+Let's call the first function `f`.

+Then `Intersection` asks TypeScript to imagine a second function that `extends` the the first hypothetical function with a function argument of type `I`.
+Let's call the second function `g`.

+So `f extends g` - we wrote it that way.
+And due to contravariance of function argumnets,
+`I extends U`.
+We ask TypeScript to `infer` the type of `I`.

+If U is a union type, voila, TypeScript produces the intersection type.
+And if U is a union of Records, we end up with the intersection of Records, which is usually close enough to be considered a single merged Record.

 ## Recovering Record Types from Record Intersections